EhtishamAshraf/ros_turtle-shapes/README.md

 rosrun turtlesim turtlesim_node
 ```
 Open a new shell windown and run the following the commands in sequence:
+Command to build the package
 ```bash
 catkin_make
 ```
+Command to add environment variables needed by ROS
 ```bash
 source devel/setup.bash
 ```
+Run the code:
 ```bash
 rosrun turtlebot_controller turtle_shapes.py
 ```